luaroncrew/Loyo/README.md

 ### Running project locally:
-To run the project locally, please, check `./contract` README.
+- To run the project locally, please, check `./contract` README.
-You'll have to execute a very simple bash script to deploy smart contracts and register a user.
+    - You'll have to execute a very simple bash script to deploy smart contracts and register a user.
+- We also tried tried to implement GSN-capable smart contracts for meta-transactions, check it in `./gsn-contracts` README.

 ## Swift application frontend
 See ```app/```